RWTH-EBC/AixCaliBuHA/README.md

 and HVAC Simulations.

 # Key features
-- Performing a **Sensitivity Analysis** to discover tuner parameters for the calibration
+- Performing a **Sensitivity Analysis** to analyze your model and discover tuner parameters for the calibration
 - **Calibration** of a given model based on the tuner parameters, the calibration classes and specified goals to evaluate the objective function of the underlying optimization

 # Installation